“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 The next collaboration was with the Puerto Rican cuatro (guitarist) player, Yomo Toro.

 The collaboration with Yomo goes way back to Verna’s earliest days of producing.
 I have traveled and performed in Europe, Canada, Africa and beyond that, but I have to say the experience with Yomo and drummer, Bobby Sanabria was hard for me in a good way.

-I will say it in one word, CLAVE!
+It in one word, CLAVE!

 In 2007 you returned to your Roots with, Keep Your Heart Right.

 There are very early songs and more recent songs on that recording.
 It resulted from discovering a singer named Sunny Kim, who is South Korean.
 She was a student at the New England Conservatory when Steve Lacy and his wife were on the faculty.
 Sunny has tremendous vocal resources, and there is nothing she wouldn’t take on.
 We did a memorial for Steve (Lacy), and it was a great thing.
 It was two hours of Steve Lacy sounds, his compositions, and his songs.
 It was a tremendous experience for me.
 That’s where I met Sunny.

 About a year before that I worked with a great pianist named Lafayette Harris, so I pulled the rehearsals together with Sunny, Lafayette and myself and we grew the material and develop a chemistry with one another.
 Last year we brought bassist, Brad Jones into it and we had ourselves a quartet.
 We traveled to Italy twice last summer, and we have two things coming up in New York in October.
 It’s a very enjoyable group.
 A lot of the material has never been performed.